 What kind of person are you?
 How does this affect your career motivation?
 Taking a career change test will help you understand more about your personal style and find the work that will be right for you.

 Understanding yourself is a vital piece of the jigsaw when exploring your career change.
-You may already have looked at the skills you have developed, your core values, your interests and passions and your achievements in and out of work.

 Personality is another important element in the career self assessment process and it is often overlooked.